hangxingliu/wslgit/README.md

 Use Git installed in WSL(windows Subsystem for Linux) from Windows and Visual Studio Code.

 The project was inspired by [A. R. S.](https://github.com/andy-5)'s project [andy-5/wslgit](https://github.com/andy-5/wslgit) written by Rust.
+But why do I re-implement it by scripts, because I hope the wslgit tools could support any mount points (but not only under the `/mnt/`) and could be used without compiling.

 ## Usage